-The first step is to select the alert that we want manage.
-We can filter by group and search by agent to find it faster.
+The first step is to select the alert to manage.
+Filter by group and search by agent to find it faster.

-Once it has been selected, we can click on Delete to delete it or on Edit to edit it.
+Once selected, click on Delete to delete it or on Edit to edit it.

-If we click on Edit we will go, same as when we create an alert, to the edition of the associated module in the alert edition step.
+If you click on Edit you will be redirected, same as when creating an alert, to the edition of the associated module in the alert edition step.

-In the option of agents we can create an agent or edit an already created one.
+In agent option you can create an agent or edit an already created one.

-The creation of one agent is done in one of the configured Instances.
+Agent creation is done in one of the configured Instances.

-The administrator users can select in one of them create it.
-However, the standard users will have assigned one Instance where they will create the agents in a transparent way.
+Administrator users can select in which one to create it.
+However, the standard users will have an Instance assigned where they will create the agents in a transparent way.

 This assignment is done at User management

-- General Configuration: The monitor more general data (name, description, IP, etc). and in case of being administrator, also the Instance where it will be created.
+- General Configuration: Monitor general data (name, description, IP, etc).
+And in case of being administrator, also the Instance where it will be created.

-- Modules: A module editor, where we select from a combo the network components that are available and we add them to the agent.
+- Modules: A module editor, where to select from a combo the available network components and add them to the agent.

-- Preview: Data introduced in a single screen before finishing the process.
+- Preview: Data displayed in a single screen before finishing the process.

 18.104.22.168.1 Agent Creation Workflow

-First step, is select the agent you want to administer.
-You can filter by group and/or search for a text substring, to find it easily.
+The first step is selecting the agent to manage.
+Filter by group and/or search for a text substring, to find it easily.

-Once you selected the agent, you can click on Delete to remove it, or in Edit to edit it.
-Edition screen is similar to the creation screen, with the same three steps:
+Once the agent is selected, click on Delete to remove it, or on Edit to edit it.
+The edition screen is similar to the creation screen, with the same three steps:

-- General configuration: Edit here the general information about the agent.
+- General configuration: General information about the agent.

 - Modules: Edit the agent modules

-- Previsualization:' Just a preview to be sure everything it's ok.
+- Previsualization:' Preview to make sure everything is ok.

-Unlike management modules in an agent's edition will also see the modules that have been created with the Wizard
+Unlike module management, agent edition also shows the modules that have not been created with the Wizard

 22.214.171.124.1 Agent administration workflow